Arvind-Srinivas/BINF6210_ML/README.md

 This project looks to create a classifier using supervised machine learning, to discern between diﬀerent taxonomic groups based on a common/conserved marker code.
-The marker code in ques5on is the Cytochrome B (CytB) gene, which is widely used as a marker gene for vertebrates due to it being highly conserved (Parson et al., 2000).
-In general, this mitochondrial gene produces a protein that plays a role in energy metabolism and works in tandem with the electron transport chain (Pal et al., 2019).
+The marker code in ques5on is the Cytochrome B (CytB) gene, which is widely used as a marker gene for vertebrates due to it being highly conserved.
+In general, this mitochondrial gene produces a protein that plays a role in energy metabolism and works in tandem with the electron transport chain.
 While the gene is typically found in a similar form across diﬀerent taxa, varia5ons in its nucleo5de composi5on are s5ll expected.
 Therefore, developing a classifier can be par5cularly valuable, especially when dealing with well-conserved genes.
 This project focuses on building a classifier to discern between the CytB gene of